 - Candidates who have applied on two occasions in the past and whose applications have not been accepted are not eligible to reapply.

 - All candidates, including those who have studied in English-speaking countries, must submit a recent TOEFL score.
-No application will be considered without a valid official TOEFL score.
-When registering for the TOEFL, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
-Visit the TOEFL website for further information
+Due to the unusual situation that we are all experiencing with the COVID-19 outbreak, ETS is temporarily offering the TOEFL iBT Special Home Edition test.
+The test is identical in content, format and on-screen experience to the TOEFL iBT test taken at a test center.
+Please be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
+Visit the TOEFL website for further information.

 - After the nomination process, selected candidates (except those in law) will have to submit a GRE/GMAT score.
 When registering for the test, be sure to note that your score should be sent to USIEF, code 5373, and to IIE, code 2326.
 Visit the GRE website/GMAT website for further information.